6 ways to turn your bedroom into a sleep sanctuary

 While noise affects everyone differently—some are more sensitive to it than others—it’s important to create a quiet environment for a good night’s sleep.

 If you notice you’re having trouble with the noise in your room or home, try white noise machines or apps on your phone.
-White noise machines provide a constant sound, like running water or buzzing, that can block out disturbing outdoor sounds like traffic sirens.
+White noise machines provide a constant sound, like a gentle whirring sound, that can block out disturbing outdoor sounds like traffic sirens.
 You can also achieve the same type of sound with an air purifier or fan.
+Other devices can produce calming nature sounds, like waves lapping on a beach or a gurgling stream.

 Sleep is an essential part of a healthy lifestyle.
-Tracking your ZZZs using Sharecare, a free app for iOS and Android, can help you become aware of your sleep habits.
-Sharecare can automatically track your sleep or you can input the hours you sleep manually.
-Using this information, you can work on establishing a sleep schedule and environment that works for you.
+Tracking your sleep using the free Sharecare app (for iOS and Android), can help you become aware of your sleep habits.
+By tracking your sleep duration and quality, you can work on establishing a sleep schedule and environment that works for you.

 Article sources open article sources